-In 2025-2026, small business financing is no longer confined to traditional bank lending.
-While banks and credit unions remain part of the equation, alternative and online funding sources have reshaped how entrepreneurs access working capital.
-According to the U.S. Chamber of Commerce, more than 70% of small businesses explore at least two funding sources before choosing one.
-That’s because flexibility and speed often outweigh the lowest possible rate.
+In 2026, small business financing is no longer confined to traditional bank lending.
+While banks and credit unions remain important, alternative and online funding sources have reshaped how entrepreneurs access working capital.

-Below are the five most common types of small business financing business owners rely on today each with distinct purposes, terms, and advantages.
+Below are the 5 most common types of small business financing business owners rely on today, each with distinct purposes, terms, and advantages.
+We'll also cover small business grants as a supplementary non-financing option worth exploring.

 The Small Business Administration (SBA) doesn't directly fund businesses, but it guarantees loans made by partner lenders.
 This government backing reduces lender risk, making SBA loans one of the most affordable and trusted forms of small business financing.

-SBA financing is known for its competitive interest rates and long repayment terms, but it also comes with detailed application requirements, including business financials, tax returns, and a solid business plan.
-The official SBA.gov site provides full details on eligibility and documentation.
+SBA financing is known for its competitive interest rates and long repayment terms (up to 25 years).
+However, it comes with detailed application requirements, including business financials, tax returns, and a solid business plan.

 A term loan provides a lump sum of capital repaid over a set period, typically with a fixed interest rate.
 Offered by banks, credit unions, and alternative lenders, term loans are best suited for long-term business needs such as equipment purchases, large inventory orders, or property investments.